jessicaribeiroalves/devmarket/README.md

 Brainstorming Process;
 1. We initially wrote down all our ideas on a shared Google Doc
 2. We then looked at similar themes coming through from these ideas and eliminated ones that we didn't like so much
-3. We did also speak to an educator (Jamie) and also used his feedback to narrow down on our final idea - which is a marketplace bringing together junior developers and self employed white collar professionals.
+3. We did also speak to an educator (Jamie) and also used his feedback to narrow down on our final idea - which is a marketplace bringing together junior developers and self-employed white-collar professionals.
 4. We then got the idea signed off by Garett

 *INITIAL PLANNING & BRAINSTORMING*